 Option 2: Technical Report

-Option 3: UX/Website
+Option 3: UX/UI Design

 Documents submitted to the competition are not judged against each other.
 They are judged against the standards outlined below.